Rackspace Directory Sync: Administrator's Guide

 - Windows 2012 and 2012 R2

-- Directory Sync synchronizes user passwords at the moment a password is changed.
+- Synchronizes user passwords at the moment a password is changed.
 Passwords cannot be synchronized retroactively because they are unreadable from Active Directory.
 Users must change their passwords for Directory Sync to synchronize the change with their mailbox.

 - Windows Server 2003 and the Active Directory functional level of 2003 are not supported.